LeoMashapa/LeoMashapa/README.md

 - Experienced in reporting, performance monitoring, and analyzing business data to support operational and strategic decision-making.

-- Skilled in Power BI, SQL, Excel, and data visualization, turning complex datasets into clear, actionable insights.
+- Skilled in Power BI, SQL, Python, Excel, and data visualization, turning complex datasets into clear, actionable insights.

 - Currently building expertise in Business Intelligence and analytics consulting to help organizations become more data-driven.